Anirod310/Neural-Network-From-Scratch/README.md

     - Analyze the results for each case.

 - Improve the model by adding regularization :
-    - Try L2 regularization and analyze the results.
+    - Try L2 regularization and Dropout and analyze the results for each.

 - Improve the model even more by implementing better optimizers methods :
     - Implement mini-batch gradient descent and compare the performances